Hyde Park (SA)

 Hyde Park displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Hyde Park's dwelling structure, as per the latest Census, consisted of 64.8% houses and 35.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Hyde Park was at 38.2%, with the rest being mortgaged (31.8%) or rented (30.0%).
-The median monthly mortgage repayment in the area was $2,300, higher than Adelaide metro's average of $1,562.
-The median weekly rent figure was $390, compared to Adelaide metro's $320.
-Nationally, Hyde Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Hyde Park's dwelling structures, as per the latest Census, consisted of 64.8% houses and 35.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Hyde Park stood at 38.2%, with mortgaged dwellings at 31.8% and rented ones at 30.0%.
+The median monthly mortgage repayment was $2,300, higher than Adelaide metro's average of $1,562.
+Median weekly rent in Hyde Park was $390, compared to Adelaide metro's $320.
+Nationally, Hyde Park's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing